 Fleet managers should strongly consider working with a broker or specialist to help navigate the fleet insurance landscape to find coverage tailored to the fleet’s specific needs.

-By doing so, you can gain insight into how fleet insurance premiums are determined and ultimately take advantage of those practices to save money.
+By doing so, you can gain insight into how insurance companies determine fleet insurance premiums and ultimately take advantage of those practices to save money.

 Consider this advice from Ryan Hanley, President of insurance brokerage Rogue Risk based in Troy, NY…